anhquan99/markdown/Technical/Languages/Javascript/Javascript fundamental/Array and functions.md

 - `unshift` add the element to be beginning of the array
 ## Internals
 - Array is an object, so it behaves like an object
 - Array store its elements in the contiguous memory area, one after another.
-So if you make array behaves like an object it will losse its optimizations
+So if you make array behaves like an object it will lose its optimizations
 ## Loop in array
 - Using for loop and iterate by variable that smaller than array.length
   ``````js